OE-FET/cx-pyqtgraph/README.md

 [![Build Status](https://pyqtgraph.visualstudio.com/pyqtgraph/_apis/build/status/pyqtgraph.pyqtgraph?branchName=develop)](https://pyqtgraph.visualstudio.com/pyqtgraph/_build/latest?definitionId=17&branchName=develop)

+**Delevopment on pyqtgraph is active again and a release candidate for v0.11.0 has been released.
+It is recommended to use upstream.**

 This is a fork of PyQtGraph, required by keithleygui and mercurygui.
 In installs into the `cx_pyqtgraph` namespace.
 Install by running: